 Belfast Liveability Survey

-Following our successful symposium 16-17 June, the THRI(VES) Team developed an anonymous public survey.
-We aim to gather as wide a return as possible about people's perceptions of the liveability of Belfast, how the city is currently performing across a range of themes, and views on recent changes in the city.
+Following our successful symposium 16-17 June, the THRI(VES) Team developed an anonymous public survey that focused on finding out more about people's perceptions of liveability of Belfast's public spaces - how the city is currently performing across a range of themes, and views on recent changes in the city.

 On 16th and 17th June, the Belfast THRI(VES) Team from Ulster University and Belfast City Council hosted a free online Webinar and Symposium to share and explore lessons on balancing the needs of people, business, and public services in decision-making to transform city spaces into more connected, inclusive, liveable, and sustainable places.